Cold Lake High School Years: The Journey Begins

 It was a bitter cold winter so keeping our poorly built and insulated house warm was a challenge.
 By mid-January most of the wood Dad had cut up and stored the previous fall, was almost gone and by the last week of the month, the coal was also gone.
 Mom would have bought more, but she had no money and it was a cash only deal.
 She already owed more than $300 for groceries at Grandma Pinsky’s (everyone called her Grandma) store, so things were was stretched pretty thin.
 It was a good thing that Grandma Pinsky trusted Mom and allowed her to charge or we would have been getting pretty hungry.

 To keep things warm in the house, Mom and I started crossing the road onto the Reserve to cut up dead poplar.
 I always worried that someone would catch us and say something about stealing wood – not that a few dead poplar would make much difference.
-It sometimes took nearly two hours to cut up enough wood for two199909_10150110957777391_4897087_n days and if it was really cold, say -20 or -30 C., we might only get enough for a single day.
+It sometimes took nearly two hours to cut up enough wood for two days and if it was really cold, say -20 or -30 C., we might only get enough for a single day.

 Photo (1955 or ’56): Louise and Dianne.
 Photo was taken in our front yard looking across the road to the Indian Reserve land.
 The bush you see in the backgrounds is the area where Mom and I would scrounge for dead poplars.